 This is the laboratory component of GSCI 1102.
+Topics include the microscope, mitosis, prokaryotic and eukaryotic cells, lipids, proteins, carbohydratres and nucleic acids.
 Prerequisite or corequisite: GSCI 1102 or permission of the instructor.

-\ Satisfies College Preparatory Curriculum (CPC) requirements in Natural Science when cross-referenced as GSCL 1100 and taken with GSCI 1100, the lecture portion of this course; GSCL 1102 cannot be repeated for credit.
+Satisfies College Preparatory Curriculum (CPC) requirements in Natural Science when cross-referenced as GSCL 1630 and taken with GSCI 1630, the lecture portion of this course; GSCL 1102 cannot be repeated for credit.